FAQs

 Are there teaching videos to go along with the studies?

 Sorry, no videos.
-But if you are using these in a large or multi-group setting, you could pull your creative people together and make some of your own!
+But if you are using these studies in a large or multi-group setting, you could pull your creative people together and make some of your own!

 What is your denominational background?